firefly-iii/docs/docs/installation/server.rst

 Now you should be able to visit `http://localhost/firefly-iii/ <http://localhost/firefly-iii/public>`_ and see Firefly III.

-If you're having trouble with (parts of) this step, please check out the FAQ.
+If you're having trouble with (parts of) this step, please check out the :ref:`Server FAQ <faqselfhosted>`.

 Accessing Firefly III
 ---------------------